 - It only costs them about $34 per day to operate the 12,000 square feet

-- Roof and wall insulation exceed most industry standards
+- Roof and wall insulation which is done by the First Defense Insulation services, exceeds most industry standards

 - Windows and skylights have been designed for minimal thermal conductivity